-(The soon to be published, Growing in God’s Grace by Pastor John Fredricksen is a new believers guide to spiritual maturity.
-The articles that follow are two excerpts from John’s forthcoming book.
-John is the pastor of the Grace Bible Church in Rapid City, South Dakota, and serves on both the Berean Bible Society and Berean Bible Fellowship Board of Directors.)
+(Growing in God’s Grace by Pastor John Fredricksen is a new believers’ guide to spiritual maturity.
+The articles that follow are two excerpts from the book.
+John serves on both the Berean Bible Society and Berean Bible Fellowship Board of Directors.)

 In nearly every species, the most preeminent thought in the mind of each new mother is the care of her young.
 By nature, she will devote her life to feeding, providing, and protecting, even unto death, those to whom she gave life.
 Mothers instinctively realize their purpose for existing is to serve their offspring.
 In many cases, a mother thinks of little else.
 As believers in the Lord Jesus Christ, we inherently know that one of the primary reasons for our existence is to serve the Saviour who died for us.
 In fact, we should be as devoted, single-minded, and vigilant in serving the Lord, as a mother is to her task.